translate/translate/docs/commands/pofilter_tests.rst

 Checks whether a translation is totally blank.

-This will check to see if a translation has inadvertently been translated as blank ie as spaces.
+This will check to see if a translation has inadvertently been translated as blank i.e. as spaces.
 This is different from untranslated which is completely empty.
 This test is useful in that if something is translated as "   " it will appear to most tools as if it is translated.